One-Nexus/Synergy/README.md

 #### header.json

-Synergy abstracts a new layer on-top of your UI module's styles and scripts to isolate all configurable aspects in the form of a JSON file:
+Synergy abstracts a new layer on-top of your UI module's styles and scripts to isolate all potentially configurable aspects in the form of a JSON file:

 ```json
 {